Objects

 fn on_body_entered(&mut self, body: Gd<Node3D>) {

-// Body holds the reference to the Node3D object that triggered the signal.
+// body holds the reference to the Node3D object that triggered the signal.

 }